How to Transition From FTE to Self-Employed (Guide)

 - What are your income goals?

-Research your industry to discover what’s in demand.
-This will help you to develop a service menu that meets the needs of your market.
-Learn market rates – both bill and pay rates to gain an understanding of the potential for compensation.
-Keep in mind that you may need to lower rates to gain your first assignment.
+Next, research your industry to discover what’s in demand.
+This will help you to develop a service menu that meets the needs of your specific market.
+Be sure to research market rates—both bill and pay rates—to get a better understanding of the potential for compensation.
+Keep in mind that you may need to lower rates to score your first assignment.
 You can always adjust your rates on future assignments.

-At this point you can also begin to work on your marketing materials.
+At this point you can also start working on your marketing strategy.
 Start to develop marketing materials that present your skills and credentials.
-You will need both a resume and a services brochure.
-The services brochure can be a simple one-pager or a trifold.
-Keep it simple initially, as your offerings could evolve once you begin to serve clients.
+For example, you‘ll need a resume and a services brochure, which can be a simple one-pager or a trifold.
+Keep it simple at first, as your offerings could evolve once you begin to serve clients.

 MBO Partners makes a number of group benefits available to its independent workers who bill through us, including health and retirement savings.